IgorNadj/nextseason-api/README.md

 - parse - parses the .list file and outputs into a sqlite database
 - normalise - creates normalised tables and views in the database
 - extra - adds extra show data from themoviedb.org
+- denormalise - cache upcoming series in a denormalised table
 - serve - reads the sqlite database and serves the data over http

 ## Install